geopm/geopm/service/README.md

 IOGroup that provides the signal or control requested is the ServiceIOGroup, then each request goes through the slow D-Bus interface.
-When a client process uses the ServiceIOGroup for batch operations a separte batch server process is created through the D-Bus interface.
+When a client process uses the ServiceIOGroup for batch operations a separate batch server process is created through the D-Bus interface.
 The implementations for `push_signal()` and `push_control()` are used to configure the stack of signals and controls that will be enabled by the batch server.
 This batch server